Steve-Pellissery/student-career-outcomes-dashboard/README.md

 # Student Career Outcomes & Engagement Dashboard

 ## 📌 Project Overview
-This project analyzes student career outcomes, engagement levels, and hiring trends using Excel and Tableau.
+This project analyzes student career outcomes, engagement levels, and hiring trends using Excel.
 The goal was to simulate how a university career center can use data to track student success and improve decision-making.

 ---